 Driving from Albufeira to Ponta da Piedade only takes 45 minutes and it’s one of the most beautiful rock formations on the Algarve in my opinion.
 You can also take a boat trip to explore the cliffs and rock formations from the ocean, but it’s really worth it to take the drive and wander around the area.

-The short hike down the steps to the waterfront or just walk the boardwalk along the cliffs makes it a wonderful half-day out.
+The short hike down the steps to the waterfront or just walking the boardwalk along the cliffs makes it a wonderful half-day out.
 If you want to expand the day with an unforgettable beach escapade, head to the nearby Camilo Beach, one of the most beautiful in the area.

 Reflections on what to do in Albufeira

-There is no doubt there are plenty of fun things to see in Albufeira for the any adventure lovers.
+There is no doubt there are plenty of fun things to see in Albufeira for adventure lovers.
 You get a good mix of culture, nature, and outdoor adventures so even though you’re not a party person, Albufeira has a lot to offer.

 Albufeira was actually the first place I visited in Portugal and has always been stuck with me as a charming place with icy cold water.
 It’s become a place I visit frequently as I go on my Algarve road trips and I hope you enjoy it just as much as I do.